What are the Differences Between PHP and IOP Treatment?

 IOP treatment and PHP treatment are both meant to help anyone who needs to adapt to a new lifestyle after quitting, and while that can be hard, doing it with the proper support will be much better than doing it alone.

 It is important to understand that getting treatment is not just going through the detox phase.
 To fully recover, one must get both psychological as well as medical support and attention to lessen their chances of relapse.
-As mentioned, cognitive therapy, group sessions, proper counseling – these are all needed parts of the whole process and should be thought of as a minimum requirement for addiction treatment.
+As mentioned, cognitive therapy, group sessions, and proper counseling are all needed parts of the whole process and should be thought of as a minimum requirement for addiction treatment.

 In addition to the needed medical and psychiatric support, The Freedom Center also offers services to help treat the mind and the soul.
 Professionals can help with nutrition and exercise programs that also include group activities, holistic treatments such as experiential therapy, and even legal support for case management or any other trouble are some of the services we can provide at our facilities along with both the IOP or the PHP recovery program.